emqx/emqx-docs/en_US/data-integration/syskeeper.md

 ## Create Rule and SysKeeper Forwarder Action

-This section demonstrates how to create a rule in EMQX to process messages from the source MQTT topic `root/#`  and send the processed results through the configured SysKeeper Forwarder data bridge to passthrough data to SysKeeper Proxy.
+This section demonstrates how to create a rule in EMQX to process messages from the source MQTT topic `root/#`  and send the processed results through the configured SysKeeper Forwarder sink to passthrough data to SysKeeper Proxy.

 1. Go to the EMQX Dashboard, and click **Integration -> Rules**.